 Can I take Apigenin when pregnant or breastfeeding?

-Due to lack of research, we do recommend you do not take Apegenin when pregnant or breastfeeding.
+Due to lack of research, we do recommend you do not take Apigenin when pregnant or breastfeeding.